 Register online: By registering online you can pay with a credit card and get immediate confirmation of enrollment.
 No more service charge!

-Print a registration form: Mail or bring it to our office in Plymouth High School, 125 Highland Ave., Plymouth WI 53073.
+Print a registration form: Mail it to Community Ed & Rec, 125 Highland Ave., Plymouth WI 53073.

 • Email us at email@example.com.